BoltzExchange/boltz-backend/docs/libraries.md

-**Covers most server-side use cases (e.g., swap server creating swaps for clients).** Our battle-tested reference client for accepting Lightning payments without running a node and rebalancing existing Lightning nodes; it also provides a fully fledged Go library for Boltz API.
+**Covers most server-side use cases (e.g., swap server creating swaps for clients).** Our battle-tested reference client for accepting Lightning payments without running a node and rebalancing existing Lightning nodes; it also provides a full-fledged Go library for Boltz API.
 Used by e.g.:
 [Boltz BTCPay Plugin](https://github.com/BoltzExchange/boltz-btcpay-plugin/)

 Supported currencies: Bitcoin, Lightning, Liquid